CodeForAfrica/sensors.AFRICA/README.md

 ---

 ## Contributing

-If you'd like to contribute to TAKWIMU, check out the [CONTRIBUTING.md](CONTRIBUTING.md) file on how to get started.
+If you'd like to contribute to sensors.AFRICA, check out the [CONTRIBUTING.md](./CONTRIBUTING.md) file on how to get started.

 ## Attribution

-TAKWIMU has been made possible thanks to:

-- Consortium Members:
-    - @africapractice
-    - @CodeForAfrica
-    - @iHub
-- Contributors:
-    - ?
-- Technologies:
-    - ?
+TODO

 ---